GFuks27750/SigmaBot/README.md

   return pulsesPerRotation * rotations;
 }
 ```
-To make your life easier, you can use this function to count pulses per rotation of the wheel (just manually rotate the wheel at display data on serial monitor:
+To make your life easier, you can use this function to count pulses per rotation of the wheel (just manually rotate the wheel and display data on serial monitor:

 ```
 void countEncoderA(){